vsueiro/cim102/2022/Fall/README.md

 ---|---
 Vinicius Sueiro | hi@vsueiro.com

-Last updated on Oct 26, 2022.
+Last updated on Nov 2, 2022.
 This document is subject to change.

 ## Syllabus
 The document was made available via Blackboard.